 So I spoke with one of the analysts at California’s Four Twenty Seven.

-A Berkeley based market intelligence provider that develops climate risk data for financial markets.
+A Berkeley based market intelligence provider that develops climate system risk data for financial markets.

 For flooding, Four Twenty Seven analysts provided data and information on the real estate hits.
 In other words, where an area has taken to flooding.